TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-10-29-whatsapp-most-popular-internet-app-in-zimbabwe.md

 Each Whatsapp call I make undercuts their revenue.
 Money that would have been added to our gross national revenue.
 The small ways I contribute to our economy.
 Or undermine it.
 Unknowingly.

-But it is more complex than that is it not?
+But it is more complex than that, is it not?
 We have our Zimbabwean economy, but we also have our regional economy now- the SADC.
 Beyond that, we also have the global economy.
 Globalization, technology has given us the gift of connectedness, and ubiquity.

 >Everything is connected.